yougotwill/SIDE/README.md

 **Highlight** will underline the word under cursor, smartly.

-Green underline means that SIDE will highlight words in the given function scope.
+SIDE will highlight words in the given function scope or the entire file, depending on the *Find All MODE*.
+The mode can be toggled through the command palette `SIDE: Toggle Find All` or by assigning a keyboard shortcut.
+Current mode will be shown in the status bar with the following icons:

+- `⧂ {highlighted count}` - *Find All In File* highlights all words in the entire file.
+- `⦾ {highlighted count}` - *Find All In Scope* highlights only words in current function scope, unless that word is a function.

+In general you should just be more careful when you use the *Find All In File* (`⧂`) mode. :)

 SIDE knows when a word is an `acessor` (a property of an object which is usually separated by a `.` or `->`), so the highlighted words will be filtered by the criteria if a word is an acessor or not.
 If the word is a function call, than it will highlight all those function calls in the current file.

-Yellow underline means that SIDE is unsure.
-When the line is yellow, SIDE will highlight all the occurrences of the word in the file, but filtered by the criteria if a word is an `acessor` or not.

 **Highlight** and **Rename** work hand in hand.

 **Rename** will select all the highlighted words for you to edit.

-**Rename** can also select all occurrences of the word in a file, but filtered by the criteria if a word is an `acessor` or not.

 ![highlight_rename_example](img/rename.gif)